AntonLapshin/memory/README.md

 memory import memories.zip # Import from zip (with merge)
 ```

-## Vault Maintenance: `/memory-dream` and `/memory-evaluate`
+## Vault Maintenance.
+Agent commands `/memory-dream` and `/memory-evaluate`

-Use the `/memory-dream` slash command to perform a quality pass over the entire vault.
+Use the `/memory-dream` agent slash command to perform a quality pass over the entire vault.
 It scans for:

 - **Duplicates** — same fact/event stored in multiple files
 - **Contradictions** — conflicting information between memories